missionpinball/mpf-docs/hardware/virtual/virtual_pinball_vpx.rst

 In VPX you need to adjust your script to talk to MPF.
 You can also looks this up in the example project inside the `bridge repository <https://github.com/missionpinball/mpf-vpcom-bridge>`_.
+The GameName set in VPX is not used to check or validate the MPF machine.

 Setup controller and timers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^